Monkey Island 2: LeChuck's Revenge: iMUSE

-Monkey Island 2: LeChuck's Revenge served as the first LucasArts game to use Interactive Music Streaming Engine (iMUSE), the company's proprietary adaptive music engine that was co-designed by Land and McConnell.
-The technology originated from Land's frustration with the implementation of The Secret of Monkey Islands music, whose integration with the title's gameplay he believed to be unsatisfactory.
-By the time that McConnell was recruited by LucasArts, Land had envisioned an audio sequencing system that could construct a flexible progression of a given soundtrack's compositions in an interactive environment.
-Land engaged him to collaborate on this concept, and McConnell later commented that "we made a very good design team in realizing and expanding on this vision".
-According to McConnell, the composers' reference for the iMUSE system was a speculative image of a pit orchestra in a musical whose conductor closely observed the enactment of the scored material and could "direct virtuoso musicians to make smooth transitions to any place in the music at any time, in a way that is, well, musical".
+Monkey Island 2: LeChuck's Revenge was the first LucasArts game to use Interactive Music Streaming Engine (iMUSE), the company's proprietary adaptive music engine.
+Co-designed by Land and McConnell, the technology stemmed from Land's disappointment with Secrets gameplay-music integration.
+By the time that McConnell was recruited by LucasArts, Land had envisioned an audio sequencing system that could vary the progression of a musical piece in an interactive environment.
+Land asked him to collaborate on this concept, and McConnell later commented that "we made a very good design team in realizing and expanding on this vision".
+The composers' reference for the iMUSE system was an imagined pit orchestra in a musical whose conductor closely observed the enactment of the play and could "direct virtuoso musicians to make smooth transitions to any place in the music at any time, in a way that is, well, musical".

-The resultant solution allowed the compositions in the game to dynamically alter in response to the playable character's interaction with a specific environment or situation in Monkey Island 2.
-The iMUSE technology enabled the game to feature progressive music arrangements that adapted to the events throughout the course of the game's story, as well as logical transitions from one track to another, and provided for several other sound engineering functionalities.
-Describing the summarized effect of those features when applied in practice, Gilbert commented that "the [score] starts at the beginning and ends at the end of the game, and is just one ever-evolving piece of music".
+The solution allowed the compositions to dynamically alter in response to the player's interaction with a given environment or situation.
+The iMUSE technology enabled adaptive music arrangements that adjusted to the events throughout the course of the story, as well as logical transitions from one track to another, and provided for several other sound engineering functionalities.
+Describing the total effect of these features, Gilbert commented that "the [score] starts at the beginning and ends at the end of the game, and is just one ever-evolving piece of music".